Career Paths to Pursue When Traveling Is Life

-My Greek girlfriend, who back then was working in the Marketing Department for another gaming company, managed to convince her boss to also allow her to work remotely around the same time, and all of a sudden we enjoyed the freedom of choosing wherever in the world we wanted to live.
+My Greek girlfriend, who back then was working in the marketing department of another gaming company, managed to convince her boss to also allow her to work remotely around the same time.
+All of a sudden we had the freedom of choosing wherever in the world we wanted to live.
 With rock-scissor-paper, best of three, the winner would decide the continent and the loser would chose the city where we’d live in.
-I lost, she chose Europe, and I chose Barcelona.
-And before my application at PokerStars for becoming the Norwegian Localization Manager was decided upon, I handed in my resignation so I could put all my chips in one pot and go all-in on the translation company I had been planning to start up.
+I lost – she chose Europe – I chose Barcelona.
+And before my application to PokerStars for becoming the Norwegian Localization Manager was decided upon, I handed in my resignation so I could put all my chips in one pot and go all-in on the translation company I had been planning to start up.

 The dream was that my life as a company owner would allow me to work whenever I felt like it.
 And despite many periods with work around the clock, I hired great people to help me from early on, which allowed me to have a “workation” in some of the most beautiful and interesting places in the world.
 You can accuse me of namedropping as much as you want, but as a traveling junkie I put a lot of pride in the list of countries I visited during those years.